daemon-001/Notebook-xlsx/README.md

 - `customtkinter`: For creating user friendly gui.
 - `openpyxl`: For creating and modifying Excel files.
 - `datetime`: To reading current data and time.
+- `sys`: To run system-specific parameters and functions.
 - `os`: For running some cmd commands.

 Make sure you have Python 3.6 or higher installed on your system.